adelheidsoftware/adelheid-website-11ty/src/pages/games/games.md

 **Development Status**: Planning\
 **Release Date**: Q3/Q4 2024

 **Project Ailuros** is the codename and working title for a 2D pixel art platformer where you play as a cat.
+We are currently working with an independent artist on this title.

 ### Project Artemis